• Open Letter: Blocked by the Border

 In criticizing the fact that our colleagues are blocked by the EU border regime, we do not want this to conjure up the specter of “Fortress Europe.”
 This concept is associated with the mythical image of a monolith: an organized whole that acts as a single unified, unchanging force.
 Such a mythical image – the complementary counterpart of “Europe, the epitome of the free world”? – glosses over intra-EU and intra-European rivalries, differences, inconsistencies, and contradictions.
 In so doing, it tends to distract from the operations of a border regime, which is anything but monolithic and uniform.

-In this framework, “European values” remain ambiguous and underdefined, strategically upheld or strategically neglected; national and supra-national border policies are being flexibly adapted accordingly, depending on traditional or situational geo-economic and geo-political interests and alliances; and those who are not to be part of Europe are continuously molded in ever new ways.
+In this framework, “European values” remain ambiguous and underdefined, strategically upheld or strategically neglected; national and supra-national border policies are being flexibly adapted accordingly, depending on traditional or situational geo-economic and geo-political interests and alliances; and those who are not to be part of Europe are continuously molded and blocked in ever new ways.

 Who is blocked?